joomla/Manual/migrations/44-50/removed-backward-incompatibility.md

 ### Change ordered lists in com_content links to unordered lists
 The links in com_content > category > blog-links.php and com_content > featured > default-links.php use `<ul></ul>` instead of `<ol></ol>`.
 Changes made [via PR #40629](https://github.com/joomla/joomla-cms/pull/40629)

+### TinyMCE
+CSS classes defined in the editor.css file of a template are no longer displayed in the formats dropdown menu or button.
+They can be displayed if you wish by enabling the **new** TinyMCE plugin option CSS Classes Menu.